Secondary Teacher Education

 - The Graduate Diploma in Teaching and Learning (Secondary) is a one-year graduate qualification for those who already hold a degree.
 The graduate diploma is currently offered on campus in Christchurch with an intake in early February.

 - The Master of Teaching and Learning is a one-year postgraduate qualification for those who already hold a degree.
 Students complete a 180-point master's degree within one calendar year of full-time study on campus.
 This qualification focuses on practices that cater for diverse and priority learners' needs in the New Zealand Aotearoa context.

 A relevant degree is required to study the GradDipTchLn(Secondary) or MTchgLn.
 Overseas degrees will need to be assessed as equivalent to a New Zealand degree by the University.
 See each qualification page for detailed entry criteria.

 Selection for entry is not automatic and is based on academic ability, involvement and interest in working with children and young people, community involvement, communication skills and other personal qualities.

 As places are limited we strongly recommend that you apply for programme entry as early as possible (applications normally open on 1 August).
 Applications are due four weeks prior to the commencement of the programme or when places are filled.

 An Application for Programme Entry is required.
-Contact the College of Education, Health and Human Development for further information and details on how to apply.
-You can also phone the Contact Centre on 0800 VARSITY (827 748) or visit the College website.
+See the College of Education, Health and Human Development website for further information and details on how to apply.
+You can also phone the Contact Centre on 0800 VARSITY (827 748).

 Secondary Teacher Education is made up of courses in four areas of study: